My primary research interests are centred around the following two broad themes:

 Reference: Rajeev R Tripathi, R K Amit, (2019).
 Analysis of cooperation under risk and externalities.
 European Journal of Operational Research (under review)

 We develop an optimal shelf-space stocking policy when demand, in addition to the exogenous uncertainty, is influenced by the amount of inventory displayed (supply) on the shelves.
 Our model exploits stochastic dominance condition; and, we assume that the distribution of realized demand with higher stocking level stochastically dominates the distribution of realized demand with lower stocking level.
 We show that the critical fractile with endogenous demand may not exceed the critical fractile of the classical newsvendor model.
 Our computational results validate the optimality of amount of units stocked on the retail shelves.

 Reference: R K Amit, Peeyush Mehta, Rajeev R Tripathi, (2015).
 Optimal shelf-space stocking policy using stochastic dominance under supply-driven demand uncertainty.
 European Journal of Operational Research, 246(1), 339-342.

 Reference: Aniruda S, Rajeev R Tripathi, Vipin B, R K Amit (2019).
-Newsvendor cooperation under asymmetric demand information: Bayesian inventory game. (preparing for submission)
+Bayesian inventory game (BIG) — Newsvendor cooperation under asymmetric demand information.
+Annals of Operations Research (under review)

 4. SHARING ECONOMY